jeremy9959/Mathematics-for-Machine-Learning/chapters/03-probability.md

 Probability theory is one of the three central mathematical tools in machine learning, along with multivariable calculus and linear algebra.
-Tools from probability allow us to manage the uncertainty inherent in data collected from real world experiments, and to measure the reliability of predictions that we might make from that data.
+Tools from probability allow us to manage the uncertainty inherent in data collected from real-world experiments, and to measure the reliability of predictions that we make from that data.
 In these notes, we will review some of the basic terminology of probability and introduce Bayesian inference as a technique in machine learning problems.

-This will only be a superficial introduction to ideas from probability.
-For a thorough treatment, see [this open-source introduction to probability.](https://probability.oer.math.uconn.edu/3160-oer) For a  more applied emphasis, I recommend the excellent online course [Probabilistic Systems Analysis and Applied Probability](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-041-probabilistic-systems-analysis-and-applied-probability-fall-2010/) and its associated text @Bertsekas.
+This is a superficial introduction to ideas from probability.
+For a thorough treatment, see [this open-source introduction to probability.](https://probability.oer.math.uconn.edu/3160-oer) For a  more applied emphasis, I recommend the excellent online course [Probabilistic Systems Analysis and Applied Probability](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-041-probabilistic-systems-analysis-and-applied-probability-fall-2010/) and its associated textbook @Bertsekas.

 ## Probability Basics

-The theory of probability begins with a set $X$ of possible events or outcomes, together with a "probability" function $P$ on (certain) subsets of $X$ that measures "how likely" that combination of events is to occur.
+The theory of probability begins with a set $X$ of possible events or outcomes, together with a "probability" function $P$ on certain subsets of $X$ that measures "how likely" that combination of events is to occur.

 The set $X$ can be discrete or continuous.
-For example, when flipping a coin, our set of possible events would be the discrete set $\{H,T\}$ corresponding to the possible events of flipping heads or tails.
+For example, when flipping a coin, our set of possible events would be the discrete set $\{H,T\}$ corresponding to the outcomes of flipping heads or tails.
 When measuring the temperature using a thermometer, our set of possible outcomes might be the set of real numbers, or perhaps an interval in $\mathbb{R}$.
 The thermometer's measurement is random because it is affected by, say, electronic noise, and so its reading is the true temperature perturbed by a random amount.

 The values of $P$ are between $0$, meaning that the event *will not* happen, and $1$, meaning that it is certain to occur.
-As part of our set up, we assume that the total chance of some event from $X$ occurring is $1$, so that $P(X)=1$; and the chance of "nothing" happening is zero, so $P(\emptyset)=0$.
+As part of our set up, we assume that the probability of *some* event from $X$ occurring is $1$, so that $P(X)=1$; and the chance of "nothing" happening is zero, so $P(\emptyset)=0$.
 And if $U\subset X$ is some collection, then $P(U)$ is the chance of an event from $U$ occurring.